kshulgina/codetta/README.md

 You might want to do this if:

 - You want to infer the genetic code multiple times using different parameters without having to re-align the profile HMMs to your input sequence.
+In this case, you would run `codetta_align.py` and `codetta_summary.py` once and then `codetta_infer.py` several times with different parameters.
 - You want to parallelize the computationally expensive alignment step on a computing cluster.
 See the next section.